 In the module EDU4140 The Emerging Teacher, Associate Teachers experienced an intensive training and practice element.
 This has been designed to provide Associate Teachers with opportunities to practise and receive feedback on pivotal aspects of teaching.
 Intensive practice has been identified as an approach to connecting the theory and practice of teaching.

-Associate Teachers have started to plan and prepare to read a story to the class focusing on transitions, working with the rules and routines of the class and develop their behaviour management strategies.
+To develop their behaviour management strategies Associate Teachers have started to plan and prepare to read a story to the class focusing on transitions and working with the rules and routines of the class.

 Follow this link to download a copy of the template for the ITaP – Associate Teachers must complete this ahead of reading the story with all the relevant information for the class, combined with what they prepared in their taught EDU4140 sessions.